too-much-todotxt/spec/The-Todo.txt-Format.md

 h2.
 Other notations

-With @todo.sh@, you can choose any unique keyword search by it.
+With @todo.sh@, you can choose any unique keyword, and search by it.
 For example, to indicate you're waiting on something to complete a task, append the word @WAIT@ to the item in @todo.txt@.
 Others like to add due dates to a task, @DUE:2006-08-01@.
 It's completely up to you.

 Handy Tip: To view items by keyword in the [[Todo.txt Command Line interface|https://github.com/ginatrapani/todo.txt-cli/]], do @todo.sh list yourkeyword@.